-With most of the world relying heavily on modern technology and the latest trends to assist us in our day to day living, it is no surprise that Building Automation is becoming an essential implementation in a growing number of commercial and industrial buildings.
+With most of the world relying heavily on modern technology and the latest trends to assist us in our day to day living, it is no surprise that commercial building automation is becoming an essential implementation in a growing number of commercial and industrial buildings.

 Over the years, it has been referred to as Energy Management System, Building Automation, hvac controls or simply System Controls.
 Whatever term you may be familiar with, it all basically represents the same thing; complete system integration and control.

 It is no wonder that several terms have been used to describe System Controls.
 Each term encompasses the essence of it.

 Energy Management Systems, or EMS

 The main concern for any savvy building owner or property manager is the bottom line.
 Integrating multiple systems for ease of use and control has several benefits within itself, however, how will it benefit you in the long term.
 Installing an Energy Management System, not only allows you to monitor and analyze your energy expenditures, it also allows you to identify and notify you of any potential energy inefficiencies in order to resolve the issue prior to energy loss.
 At the end of the day, it all results to the same thing; energy savings.